dominicfallows/digital-project-development-contract-agency-or-company-to-freelancer/README.md

-***
-I've shared this contact for use by Creative, Digital and Marketing Agencies (or any company for that matter) to use when contracting a Freelance Web Developer on digital projects.
+> I've shared this contact for use by Creative, Digital and Marketing Agencies (or any company for that matter) to use when contracting a Freelance Web Developer on digital projects.
 Feel free to fork, amend and use for your own projects however please be nice and [credit where credit is due](https://gist.github.com/dominicfallows/6414895613face429a3e#credits-and-license-for-use-of-this-contract "Credits and License for use of this contract") and take a note of the [disclaimer](https://gist.github.com/dominicfallows/6414895613face429a3e#disclaimer "Disclaimer") on this document.
+>

-My aim is to create a realistic, agreeable contract with as little unreadable jargon as possible.
+> My aim is to create a realistic, agreeable contract with as little unreadable jargon as possible.
 Hopefully this example contract achieves that and is useful to you, feel free to comment so I can amend.
+>

-PS: feel free to remove this section (of course) when using in your final docs.
+> PS: feel free to remove this section (of course) when using in your final docs.

-***
-&nbsp;

 # Digital Project - Development Contract
 ## Company/Agency to Freelance Web Developer